nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25827](https://jira.nuxeo.com/browse/NXP-25827).

+####  QueryString with with aggregates {{since '10.10'}}

+buildQueryStringWithAggregates() method was added to PageProviderHelper class to get the query played by the page provider including the aggregates filtering.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26366](https://jira.nuxeo.com/browse/NXP-26366).

 #### Some Built-In Page Providers Moved to Elasticsearch {{since '10.1'}}

 `REST_API_SEARCH_ADAPTER` and `all_collections` page providers have been added to the default list of page providers provided by Elasticsearch.
 If you have defined your own `elasticsearch.override.pageproviders` then it is recommended to add those two to your list.